Tuning, Maintenance, Proper Care of Acoustic Pianos

 - Every piano requires a different level of maintenance, depending upon the quality of materials used and the design and level of craftsmanship.
 Manufacturers can provide general advice on tuning frequency but your technician can give specific recommendations based upon your usage and locale.

-What tuning interval do the major piano manufacturers recommend:
+What tuning interval do piano makers and professional piano technicians recommend:

-- Baldwin Piano Company: Professional service is the key.
-In the first year, the National Piano Manufacturers Association recommends that you have your piano tuned four times.
+- National Piano Manufacturers Association: Professional service is the key.
+In the first year we recommend that you have your piano tuned four times.
 This is a period of environmental adjustment for a new instrument, and proper attention is important.
 After the first year, the piano should be tuned at least twice each year, depending upon the frequency of use and atmospheric conditions.
 Contact the Piano Technicians Guild for a list of qualified technicians to perform this service.

 - Kawai Piano Company: Quality pianos demand quality care.
 Fine pianos require regular maintenance in three areas: tuning, action regulation and voicing.
 Tuning is usually required more often than the other service areas, but all three should be a part of any fine piano’s maintenance.
 Due to string stretching, settling, and the effects of climate, a new piano should receive at least four tunings in the first year.
 After that, the type of use and the location of the piano will dictate the number of tunings required, but Kawai recommends two tunings per year as a minimum.